Avyiel/DarkOrbit-Login-Bot/README.md

 # Free DarkOrbit Pixel Bot

-This script makes your spaceship navigate randomly over any DarkOrbit map.
+This script makes your logs in to your accounts and sells matirals
-It will manage your PET, repair your ship, reconnect after disconnects and more.
-Take a look at the features and roadmap section to see what this free and opensource bot can do.

 ## How to run this bot script?